6 Questions Congress May Ask Robert Mueller During His Testimony

 Majority Democrats and minority Republicans are expected to try their utmost to get the most good they can from Mueller — in very different ways.

-Members of Congress already postponed Mueller's hearings once in order to wrangle more time.
-Complicating the matter will be Mueller himself, who has said he intends to confine his testimony to what he's already set forth in his report.
+Members of Congress already postponed Mueller's hearings once to wrangle more time.
+Complicating the matter will be Mueller himself, who has said he intends to confine his testimony to what he has already set forth in his report.

 In addition, the Justice Department sent Mueller a letter on Monday night saying it expects Mueller to not stray beyond what is publicly known about his work, citing executive privilege.